-Due to limited resources it is important that the Property Manager controls commitment and expenditure of the available budget.
-Requests for required work must be made through the Property Department at the Diocesan Office, direct dial telephone number 01228 815403.
-The Property Manager will decide if the work is necessary and, if so, will usually organise the same, which will include placing an order with a contractor and settling the account upon satisfactory completion of the work.
+Due to limited resources it is important that the Property Department controls commitment and expenditure of the available budget.
+Requests for required work must be made through the Property Department.
+The Property Department will decide if the work is necessary and, if so, will arrange for the work or, in the case of minor works, may authorise the occupier to arrange for a local tradesman to carry it out.